juliasilge/tidytext/cran-comments.md

 ## Release Summary

-This is the 15th CRAN release of tidytext.
-This release fixes a test (related to the new version of tibble), improves error handling throughout, and finally deprecates some functions that have been soft-deprecated for a very long time.
+This is the 16th CRAN release of tidytext.
+This release improves argument handling in tokenizing functions and `reorder_within()`, moves the stopwords package to Suggests, and adds a `glance()` method for stm's estimated regressions.

 ## Test environments